lonycell/grafana.v7/docs/sources/features/datasources/influxdb.md

 ### Server access mode (Default)

-All requests will be made from the browser to Grafana backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
+All requests will be made from the browser to ThingSPIN backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
 The URL needs to be accessible from the grafana backend/server if you select this access mode.

 ### Browser access mode